typedef-mukyu/cs312-course-project-2/readme.md

 written to standard output, while the server's SSH keys will be written to `~/.ssh/minecraftserver` (for the private key) and to `~/.ssh/minecraftserver.pub` (for the public key).

+**NOTE:** Ignore the errors displayed near the end of the script regarding `eula.txt`.
+They are corrected immediately after they appear.

 After the script completes, the EC2 instance may take a few minutes before it is ready to accept Minecraft players.